Fieldwork in Social Services for People with Disabilities

 The program utlizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian hisory and culture throughout its 2300-year history of being destroyed and rebuilt countless times.
 The program will also include one field trip to Sarajevo, Bosnia and Herzegovina which will involve program observations with a program for underpriviledged children, as well as an equine therapy program.
 There will be ample time for students to experience the culture of Sarajevo, too.

-Dr. Bryan McCormick of Temple University’s Department of Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.
+Dr. Bryan McCormick of Temple University’s Department of Health and Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.

 Basic student residence hall or apartments